sourceduty/Medical_Equipment/README.md

 #

-> Alex *"I really want to work on medicine and medical equipment, even though I can't work on real medicine and will only be able to develop conceptual or fictional medicines.
+> Alex: *"I really want to work on medicine and medical equipment, even though I can't work on real medicine and will only be able to develop conceptual or fictional medicines.
 My goal is to create innovative medical equipment, though I am aware that, since I'm not a doctor, the medical equipment I design might face rejection."*

 #